0xFireball/FireCrypt/README.md

 Free encryption program by 0xFireball.

-Create encrypted volumes and secure them.
+Create encrypted volumes and secure them with FireCrypt.
+FireCrypt offers a simple and intuitive interface to create virtual encrypted volumes encrypted with AES256.

+Create and mount disks on cloud storage to sync your encrypted volumes on cloud storage.

 NOTE: